 After many a visit to a local restaurant that specializes in tropical and amazing Latin dishes, I decided to make my own version of Puerto Rican Chicken and Rice.
 This beautifully seasoned chicken bastes the rice it cooks in with it’s rendered fat and juices to make the rice even more flavorful after getting treated with a variety of flavor weapons.
-It’s a one dish wonder!
+It’s a one pan wonder!

-Probably better known as Arroz con Pollo, this hearty meal can easily feed a crowd, or cut the recipe in half for two with leftovers.
+Probably better known as Arroz con Pollo, this hearty meal can easily feed a crowd, or cut the recipe in half for four with leftovers.
 You’re going to really enjoy this flavorful, savory chicken and fluffy rice that’s not over spiced, yet so delicious.